Brynlai/IOT-Y3S1/README.md

 ---

-## Setup & Installation
+## 9. Setup & Installation

-#### 1. ESP32 Node
+#### a.
+ESP32 Node
 1. Flash MicroPython onto the NodeMCU ESP32.
 2. Wire all sensors and actuators as per the hardware diagram.
 3. Upload the `main.py` script (containing sensor, actuator, and MQTT logic) using an IDE like Thonny.

-#### 2. Raspberry Pi Server
+#### b.
+Raspberry Pi Server
-1. Install Raspberry Pi OS.
+1. Install Raspberry Pi OS (64-bit recommended).
-2. Install required Python libraries: `pip install streamlit paho-mqtt firebase-admin opencv-python`
+2. Install required Python libraries: `pip install streamlit paho-mqtt firebase-admin opencv-python Pillow`
 3. Place your `serviceAccountKey.json` file from Firebase in the project directory.
-4. Ensure the Logitech C270 is plugged into a USB port.
+4. Ensure the Logitech C270 is plugged into a USB port and is recognized by the OS (test with `lsusb`).

-## How to Run
+## 10. How to Run

 1. Power on the ESP32 node.
 The green LED should indicate a successful connection.
-2. On the Raspberry Pi, run the backend gateway script in a terminal: `python gateway.py`
+2. On the Raspberry Pi, run the backend gateway script in a terminal:
+    ```bash
+    python gateway.py
+    ```
-3. In a second terminal on the Raspberry Pi, run the Streamlit application: `streamlit run dashboard.py`
+3. In a second terminal on the Raspberry Pi, run the Streamlit application:
+    ```bash
+    streamlit run dashboard.py
+    ```
 4. Access the web dashboard from any device on the network by navigating to `http://<your_pi_ip_address>:8501`.